Research shows that sleep quality is better when it’s darker. Simply, this is because it’s harder to fall and stay asleep when it is too bright. The e

 Dim out blinds are an excellent way of controlling the light that filters through to your bedroom.

 All styles of blinds can be used to control glare.
-Glare can have a detrimental affect on eye health, and eye strain is a particular concern.
+Glare can have a detrimental effect on eye health, and eye strain is a particular concern.

 For example, working from a screen which faces a window or watching a television which has glare from the sun will make you strain to see and can cause sore and dry eyes.